-- Executive Director will maintain contact with Texas CASA, CPC judiciary, local authorities, and other stakeholders as identified to ensure CASA of Galveston County communicates timely, accurate information about continued operations to volunteers and staff - CASA of Galveston County will establish method for regular situational awareness update messages to all staff and volunteers (regarding both the disaster and CASA of Galveston County's operations) - CASA of Galveston County shall maintain Minimum Standards of operation, as possible, through the disaster
+- Executive Director will maintain contact with Texas CASA, CPC judiciary, local authorities, and other stakeholders as identified to ensure CASA of Galveston County communicates timely, accurate information about continued operations to volunteers and staff - CASA of Galveston County will establish method for regular situational awareness update messages to all staff and volunteers (regarding both the disaster and CASA of Galveston County's operations) - CASA of Galveston County shall maintain Minimum Standards of operation, as possible, through the emergency/disaster

-Section 3: REPORTING SUSPECTED CHILD ABUSE
+SECTION 5: REPORTING SUSPECTED CHILD ABUSE

 - 1. Galveston CASA employees, volunteers, and board members are expected to report any suspicion of child abuse.
-Texas law requires you to report abuse immediately.
+Texas law requires you to report abuse immediately and as mandated by the Texas Family Code.
 Professionals, such as you, must report suspected abuse within 48 hours. - 2.
 Child abuse and neglect are against the law in Texas, and so is failure to report it. - 3.
 If you suspect a child has been abused or mistreated, you are required to report it to the Texas Department of Family and Protective Services at 1-800-252-5400. - 4.
 If you observe a child being abused or mistreated, you are required to call local law enforcement.
+Communicate with program staff including your advocate supervisor for guidance.

-Section 4: CASA ADVOCATE SERVICE REQUIREMENTS
+SECTION 6: CASA ADVOCATE SERVICE REQUIREMENTS

-Section 4.1: Job Description.
+Section 6.1 Job Description.